-- Min-Hashing for Distinct Elements. - Frequent elements problem definition and setup. - Count-min sketch and analysis.
-Should understand this in detail. - Low-distortion embeddings definition. - The Johnson-Lindenstrauss Lemma, and how to apply it. - Do not need to be able to recreate the JL proof, but should understand the ideas behind it and be comfortable thinking about random vectors and matrices as we do in the proof.
+- Min-Hashing for Distinct Elements.
+Understand the 'idealized' algorithm where we hash to real numbers.
+High level idea of HyperLogLog. - Frequent elements problem definition and setup. - Count-min sketch and analysis.
+Should understand this in detail. - Low-distortion embeddings definition. - The Johnson-Lindenstrauss Lemma, and how to apply it. - Do not need to be able to recreate the JL proof, but should understand the ideas behind it and be comfortable thinking about random vectors and matrices as we do in the proof. - High dimensional geometry and connections to random vectors and JL Lemma.
+Since we are covering this only shortly before the midterm, if it appears, it will be as a bonus question.